Last updated: January 2026

 How long after debt review can I apply for credit?

 Theoretically, someone can apply for credit within a week of receiving their debt review clearance certificate, after debt review.
-However, since it can take up to 21 business days for credit bureaus to update the credit records—most professionals recommend waiting at least a month.
+However, since it can take up to 21 business days for credit bureaus to update the credit records.
+Most professionals recommend waiting at least a month.
 Waiting even longer can allow the credit record to improve even more.

 How long after debt review can you buy a car or a house?

 An individual can apply for credit to buy a car or house within a week of getting their clearance certificate after debt review if credit bureaus update their records fast enough.
 Though, this can take up to 21 business days.
 Debt counsellors usually recommend waiting a couple of months or even years before applying for new credit.
 This allows the individual to get used to not using debt and lets their credit profile improve over time.
 Which could lead to better loan terms and lower interest costs in the future.
+In fact, you may not need to apply for a loan after repaying all of your debt.
+Ever think about that?

 In summary